OpenFn/docs/blog/2021-02-09-interoperability_for_case_referrals.md

 about automation and interoperability, contact services@openfn.org for a free consultation.

-<u>About UNICEF Cambodia:</u> UNICEF Cambodia’s mission is to promote the
-healthy development of children, to defend their rights and help them fulfil their potential, from early childhood to adolescence.
+**About UNICEF Cambodia:** UNICEF Cambodia’s mission is to promote the healthy development of children, to defend their rights and help them fulfil their potential, from early childhood to adolescence.

-<u>About Cambodia’s Ministry of Social Affairs, Veterans and Youth
-Rehabilitation (MoSVY):</u> Cambodia’s MoSVY is a government agency with a broad mandate that includes supporting the efforts of social workers across the country.
+**About Cambodia’s Ministry of Social Affairs, Veterans and Youth Rehabilitation (MoSVY):** Cambodia’s MoSVY is a government agency with a broad mandate that includes supporting the efforts of social workers across the country.

-<u>About OpenFn Group:\*</u> Open Function Group (“OFG”) helps health and
-humanitarian interventions in 40+ countries achieve scale and improve service delivery through automation, data integration, and interoperability solutions.
+**About OpenFn Group:** Open Function Group (“OFG”) helps health and humanitarian interventions in 40+ countries achieve scale and improve service delivery through automation, data integration, and interoperability solutions.